Category: Task 1

 Why does this Task 1 answer get an IELTS Band 8 score?

-Task achievement: The model answer selects and describes most components of the diagram except for waste products and ocean uptake.
+Task achievement: The model answer selects and describes most components of the cycle diagram except for waste products and ocean uptake.
 There is an overall description of the cycle followed by a clearly sequenced and divided description of the stages.
 The summary identifies something noteworthy about the diagram.
 The length is sufficient.

-Task 1 Question
+IELTS Writing Task 1: Question

 The diagram shows the skeletal systems of two ancestors of modern human beings.